tombenke/parc/README.md

 Many ideas are also borrowed from the
-[How Parser Combinators Work, Parser Combinators From Scratch](https://www.youtube.com/watch?v=6oQLRhw5Ah0&t=185s) youtube series of Low Byte Productions, and the presentation of Jeremy Brown at GopherCon 2022: on _Parsing w/o Code Generators: Parser Combinators in Go with Generics_.
+[How Parser Combinators Work, Parser Combinators From Scratch](https://www.youtube.com/watch?v=6oQLRhw5Ah0&t=185s) youtube series of Low Byte Productions, the presentation of Jeremy Brown at GopherCon 2022: on _Parsing w/o Code Generators: Parser Combinators in Go with Generics_, and the [nom](https://docs.rs/nom/latest/nom/index.html) Rust parser combinator library.

 See the [examples/](examples/) to get started with this package.